Chapter 1 - Never Judge a Book By its Cover

 “You just get that mitt?”
 Antonio asked, nodding at Collin.

-“My dad gave it to me for my birthday, last November,” Collin answered.
-“Haven’t really haven’t had a chance to break it in yet and first game is week after next.”
+“My dad gave it to me for my birthday, last fall,” Collin answered.
+“Haven’t really had a chance to break it in yet and our first game is week after next.”

 “Well, why don’t I throw to you a bit,” Antonio offered.
 “Nothing breaks in a new mitt better than catching the ball.”

-It was a hearty stew, even if there were little pieces of meat in it.
+It was a hearty stew, even if there were only little pieces of meat in it.
 Antonio specifically spooned for the potatoes, beans, and carrots and accepted a soft round bread roll.
 Collin tore into his dinner as if he hadn’t eaten in a week.
-They talked about baseball, with Rose nodding to their conversation.
+They talked about baseball, with Rose nodding along with their conversation.

-“Well, the Cubbies haven’t won a pennant since 1908,” Rose said, inserting herself in the conversation when it came to a lull as the boys chewed their food.
+“Well, the Cubbies haven’t won a pennant since 1908,” Rose said, inserting herself when it came to a lull as the boys chewed their food.
 “And, you’re still a fan?”

 Antonio was floored.
 She knew the game?
 The look on his face was funny to her and she laughed.